|Title:||The External Council Governance Model|

 - after seven days, voting closes

-- the nominee with the most votes is elected as President of GUIDO
+- the nominee with the most votes is elected as President of the CoA

-- the next three nominees with the most votes and also at least 50% the number of votes received by the President are elected as the other members of GUIDO
+- the next three nominees with the most votes and also at least 50% the number of votes received by the President are elected as the other members of the CoA

 - where ties need to be resolved, the RM may apply one extra vote for their preferred candidates